micheleusuelli/micheleusuelli.github.io/articles/dsdelivery/dsapproaches.md

 Another perspective is conceptual.
 How are we learning from the history to predict the future?
 - **rule-based**: look at the history and decide how to predict the future.
 Advisable if the history is simple to understand
 - **statistical**: extract information from the history and use it to predict the future.
 Advisable if you already know what information you need from the history
 - **machine learning**: ask an algorithm to learn from the history.
-Advisable if the other two approached are insufficiant
+Advisable if the other two approached are insufficient

 The following chart summarizes the recommended technique for each situation.